Ex-ITE lecturer allegedly insulted the modesty of multiple women on campus

-SINGAPORE - A former Institute of Technical Education (ITE) lecturer was accused in a district court on Tuesday (July 6) of insulting the modesty of multiple women on campus in 2019 .
+A former Institute of Technical Education (ITE) lecturer was accused in a district court on Tuesday of insulting the modesty of multiple women on campus in 2019.

 Darren Quek Sze-Wen, now 47, faces six charges - five counts of insulting a woman's modesty and one of attempting to commit the offence.